-Do you worry about staying healthy throughout the winter?
 Cold weather can have a big impact on an older person’s health.
-Studies have shown that cold weather causes a massive increase in associated health problems including heart attacks, strokes, pneumonia, depression, worsening arthritis and increased accidents at home (associated with loss of strength and dexterity in the hands).
-Look after your mind and body this winter with these 6 top tips:
+Studies have shown that cold weather causes a massive increase in associated health problems including heart attacks, strokes, pneumonia, depression, worsening arthritis and increased accidents at home (associated with loss of strength and dexterity in the hands). if you worry about staying healthy throughout the winter, look after yourself with these 6 top tips:

 Hot meals and drinks help to keep you warm, so eat at least one hot meal each day and have hot drinks throughout the day.
 Having a hot drink before bed and keeping one in a flask by your bedside is also recommended.
 Include a good range of foods in your diet and aim for five portions of fruit and vegetables each day so that you’re getting plenty of nutrients and vitamins.

 Cold homes have a significant impact on people’s health.
 One of the best ways of keeping yourself well during winter is to stay warm.
 This will help to prevent colds, flu or more serious health conditions such as heart attacks, strokes and depression.

 Top tip: With a recliner from The Recliner Factory you can opt for a Heat pad cushion to be added which not only helps to keep you warm but can be detached and used as a cushion to place on your legs to improve your circulation.

 If you are over 65, the Government recommends that you have a seasonal flu jab every year.
 Flu is not only unpleasant; it can also develop into pneumonia, which can be serious.
 Your jab will be free if:

 - you receive Carer’s Allowance or are the carer for a person whose welfare will be at risk if you fall ill

 - you have a condition such as diabetes, a chronic heart, lung, kidney or liver problem, Parkinson’s, or if you have had a stroke